Frequently Asked Questions

 Do I have to March?

-- No, but we encourage you to join us along the way, or at the celebration point for the program at Centennial Square, 150 North Clematis Street, West Palm Beach from 4 – 6 p.m.
+- No, but we encourage you to join us along the way, or at the celebration point for the program at Centennial Square, 150 North Clematis Street, West Palm Beach after the March.

 How long is the March?